Physical Education (Community): Production

 This episode was director Anthony Russo's sixth episode and writer Jessie Miller's first of the series.

 The climactic pool scene features the song "Werewolves of London", which was used in a similar scene in the film The Color of Money.
-Joel McHale later remarked that he wore a dance belt for the portions in which Jeff is naked but added that it "required a lot of bravery on [his] part", as he had never acted out a scene like that before.
+Joel McHale later remarked that he wore a dance belt for the portions in which Jeff is naked but added that it "required a lot of bravery on [his] part", as he had never acted in a scene like that before.

 Reception

 Ratings

 In its original American broadcast on March 4, 2010, the episode was viewed by 5.06 million viewers and achieved a 2.3 rating among adults 18-49, placing third in its timeslot behind American Idol and Survivor: Heroes vs. Villains.

 Reception

 The episode received positive reviews from critics.
 Jonah Krakow of IGN rated it an 8.5/10, denoting a "great" episode, and called it "another solid episode with yet another uproarious finale".
 Sean Gandert of Paste also gave it an 8.5/10, noting that the show's cast had become very balanced and that both plotlines were strong.
 Emily VanDerWerff of The A.V.
 Club gave it an A− grade, arguing that the show takes its strength from a strong ensemble and that it has a "philosophical bent" that made its conflicts much more compelling than other sitcoms.
 John Young of Entertainment Weekly noted that the episode was what the show needed as it faced renewal or cancellation and called it "the episode [he'd] choose when introducing the show to the uninitiated."

 In a retrospective ranking of the show's 110 episodes, Cory Barker of TV.com placed the episode thirty-seventh, noting that it (along with "Communication Studies" and "Beginner Pottery") helped to mark the show's shift from "community college hijinks" to "conceptual and parodic nods".
 Dustin Rowles of Uproxx later ranked the episode eleventh overall in his list of the show's top fifteen episodes.